 Compared with Divi, there aren’t as many settings and options available in the intuitive WordPress Customizer.
 Instead, you’re more likely to find the controls for the changes you want to make in the theme options control panel that’s located inside the WordPress dashboard.
 The downside of this is that you don’t get a live preview of the effect your adjustments are having like you do when working in the WordPress Customizer.

 Again, as with Divi, the goal is to empower non-coders to be able to build the website they’ve always wanted — all through a series of visual customization tools and settings.
 However, if your requirements are more exacting, you still have the option of adding your own custom CSS through the theme options panel.

 Avada Pricing Information

-Avada is available from the ThemeForest marketplace for $59, which includes six months of support from ThemeFusion, the theme developers.
-This support period can be extended to 12 months by paying an extra $17.70.
-What’s more, lifetime theme updates are included with every purchase!
+Avada is available from the ThemeForest marketplace for $60, which includes six months of support from ThemeFusion, the theme developers.
+This support period can be extended to 12 months by paying an extra $18, and, what’s more, lifetime theme updates are included with every purchase!